Alice Lee Jemison: Lobbying against New Deal policies and the Bureau of Indian Affairs

 Jemison and her allies viewed the Indian Reorganization Act of 1934 as a violation of treaty rights and a denial of tribal sovereignty.
 Following this principle, she also fought the federal government's plans to subject the Seneca to the Selective Service Act of 1940 as U.S. citizens, insisting that such authority belonged to the Iroquois Confederacy.

 Jemison also protested when Roosevelt vetoed the Beiter Bill (Note: The Beiter Bill was named for Representative Alfred F. Beiter, a New York Democrat from the Buffalo area.
 He worked in the Interior Department in 1939–40.) in June 1935, which would have "restored tribal jurisdiction over fishing and hunting on [Seneca] reservations which had been taken away by the government in the Conservation Act of 1927."
 Jemison considered the Conservation Act of 1927 a violation of the Treaty of Canandaigua (1794).

 In November 1938, she testified before the Dies Committee, forerunner of the House Un-American Activities Committee, which was investigating Communist influence in labor unions, foreign relief services, and government agencies.
-On behalf of the American Indian Federation (AIF), she testified that nine officials of the Bureau of Indian Affairs and its parent, the Interior Department, including Interior Secretary Harold Ickes, were members of the American Civil Liberties Union (ACLU), xknown to the committee as a Communist front organization.
+On behalf of the American Indian Federation (AIF), she testified that nine officials of the Bureau of Indian Affairs and its parent, the Interior Department, including Interior Secretary Harold Ickes, were members of the American Civil Liberties Union (ACLU), known to the committee as a Communist front organization.
 She said the Bureau and the ACLU had engineered the passage of the 1934 Indian Reorganization Act that sought to "restore the Indians to a state of communal bliss with their tribal lands held in common instead of in allotments".

 Secretary Ickes called the committee's work "a side show" and Dies an "outstanding zany."
 He responded to Jemison's allegations by giving the press copies of a letter from an anti-Semitic organization, James True Associates, soliciting funds for the AIF.
 At the same time, Collier said that the organization Jemison represented was a "trouble-making pro-Nazi racket" trying to engage nationwide Indigenous support for legislation that would enrich only its own members.